Jones-Adam/RealNumbers/README.md

 # RealNumbers
 This is an open source c# library for representing Real numbers.
 In this library we used Real numbers to refer to the set of numbers which includes whole numbers (integers), rational numbers (fractions), decimal numbers

-The library is build for both .netstandard2.0 and .net 4.7.1
+The library targets both .netstandard2.0 and .net 4.7.1

 Current CI build status is: [![Build status](https://ci.appveyor.com/api/projects/status/ixcmdlx1qaf2qner/branch/master?svg=true)](https://ci.appveyor.com/project/Jones-Adam/realnumbers/branch/master)